uclaacm/lug-acm-ctf-sp2016/flags/mykeyboard-io/README.md

 The source code for the website is in the `mykeyboard` folder.
-Credits to [Start Bootstrap](https://github.com/BlackrockDigital/startbootstrap-agency) for the deisgn template.
+Credits to [Start Bootstrap](https://github.com/BlackrockDigital/startbootstrap-agency) for the design template.

-This was one of the two 80 point problems (albeit I was angrily told it should be worth less ;).
-The fundamental technique here is the classic __SQL injection__.
+This was one of the two 80-point problems (albeit I was angrily told it should be worth less ;).
+The fundamental technique here is the classic **SQL injection**.

-Looking at the website, there are many fancy Javascript functions and CSS rules, but all of that is just camouflage.
+Looking at the website, there are many fancy JavaScript functions and CSS rules, but all of that is just camouflage.
 The only important part of the website (besides the memes) is the invite form.